MSc Medical Surgical Nursing: Career Path

 Vision:

-• To produce highly skilled, compassionate, and knowledgeable medical-surgical nurses who are leaders in the nursing profession and committed to improving patient outcomes.
+• To produce highly skilled, compassionate, and knowledgeable medical-surgical nurses who are leaders in nursing and committed to improving patient outcomes.

 • To contribute to the advancement of the nursing profession through research and innovation.